grooveLog/roadmap/README.md

 > #### Marketing / Engagement
 > * Marketing to corporates will offer the most revenue potential...
 > * Difficult to put any concrete plans in place for this because much will change before we get here.
 Before getting to this point we will probably need to take a serious look at attracting investors/funding etc...

+# Possible Spin-off Projects:
+* GrooveLog for Kids (under 13s), encouraging them to do homework, tidy their room etc.
+* Questionnaire only platform - strip the featueres down and just use the questionnaires